Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-The reported prevalence and severity of diarrhea in patients with cancer vary greatly.
+The prevalence and severity of diarrhea in patients with cancer vary greatly.
 Some chemotherapeutic regimens, particularly those containing fluoropyrimidines or irinotecan, are associated with diarrhea rates as high as 50% to 80%.[

 Grade | Description |